-16. Summary of significant accounting policies
+Summary of material accounting policies

 The financial statements cover Investors Central Limited as an individual entity and Investors Central Limited and controlled entities as a Consolidated Entity.
 Investors Central Limited is an unlisted public company limited by shares and is incorporated and domiciled in Australia.